dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 individuals inherent ability to produce and accumulate power, no matter whether rich or poor.
 To do so requires *knowledge*.
 Knowledge is power.
 Jesus opened the eyes of the poor and healed the lame.
 He empowered the meek.
-For this and other "blasphemies" he was crucified by the Jews and Romans.
+For this and other 'blasphemies' he was crucified by the Jews and Romans.

 The Romans and Jews *thought* they had killed the enlightened Jesus: